Going barefoot can result in tough, leathery skin, especially on your heels. Soften up your summer feet with these 7 treatments!

 Fortunately, with a little TLC, you can bring your feet back to top condition.
 Try these steps:

-- Exfoliate: The next step is to get rid of that dry, rough skin.
-Use a pumice stone on your heels, and try our Dead Sea Scrub on any rough areas.
+The next step is to get rid of that dry, rough skin.
+Use a pumice stone on your heels, and try our Ayurvedic Facial Scrub (it's not just for your face!) on any rough areas.
 Do be cautious not to rub too hard.

-- Protect: After you’ve taken these steps, your feet will respond by becoming softer, more moisturized, and more comfortable.
+After you’ve taken these steps, your feet will respond by becoming softer, more moisturized, and more comfortable.
+Summer feet are ready for sandals!
 Now you need only to maintain your regular foot care.
 You can back off to soaking only a couple times a week, depending on how dry your feet get, but continue to moisturize every night and continue to wear your socks to bed after moisturizing about once a week.